abinit/abinit/doc/tutorial/tdepes.md

 ~abinit/tests/tutorespfn/Input and the corresponding reference output files are in ~abinit/tests/tutorespfn/Refs.
 The prefix for files is **tdepes**.
-As usual, we use the shorthand `~abinit` to indicate the root directory where the abinit package has been deployed.
+As usual, we use the shorthand `~abinit` to indicate the root directory where the abinit package has been deployed, but most often consider the paths are relative this that directory.

 First, examine the [[tests/tutorespfn/Input/tdepes_1.in]] input file.
 {% dialog tests/tutorespfn/Input/tdepes_1.in %}